ylindesign/ActivityCenter/README.md

 # ActivityCenter (AC)
-My final exam project for Coding Dojo's C#/.NET Core course shows understanding of Login/Registration, making Database Queries, using Session, Routing, and general HTML/CSS (experimented w/ Bootstrap for this project).
+Built a C#/.NET Core web page application that allows users to create and join activities with the click of a button.
+Shows proficiency of Login/Registration, making Database Queries, using Session, Routing, and general HTML/CSS.

-Time Frame: 4.5 hours

-Note: Some features were built prior to start of exam.

 # General Features